jodzga/debugnonsafepoints-problem/README.md

 # Final notes

-I reproduced thi problem on both Linux and MacOS with various versions of java 8.
+I reproduced this problem on both Linux and MacOS with various versions of java 8.
 AFAICT this is a JVM bug.
 Hopefully this writeup will help fixing it.